Pitch Us

 Apart from poetry and short fiction, please do not send unsolicited drafts—we’re a very small team and don’t have the capacity to wade through large volumes of submissions.
 Even if you’ve already written a draft, it would really help if you could first send a pitch summarising your idea/angle.

-You can send pitches for all non-fiction work to our managing editor Kirsten at kirstenhan@mekongreview.com.
+You can send pitches for all non-fiction work to our Editor-in-Chief at kirstenhan@mekongreview.com.

 Submissions of poetry and short fiction should go to mekongreviewsubmissions@gmail.com.
-We seek your understanding that it might take some time to get back to you.
+We seek your understanding that it might take some time to get back to you, and that we aren’t able to respond to every single email that we receive.

 Mekong Review is happy for all contributors to make simultaneous submissions to other publications.
 If your work has been commissioned elsewhere before you hear back from us, please let us know so we can take it out of our list of pitches/submissions to consider!